Abelian varieties with isogenous reductions: Abstract

 \section{Abstract}

-If $A_1$ and $A_2$ are abelian varieties over a number field $K$ such that there is are non-trivial homomorphisms of abelian varieties between reductions of $A_1$ and $A_2$ at most primes, then there exists a non-trivial homomorphism $A_1\to A_2$ over $\bar K$.
+Let $A_1$ and $A_2$ be abelian varieties over a number field $K$.
+We prove that if there exists a non-trivial morphism of abelian varieties between reductions of $A_1$ and $A_2$ at a sufficiently high percentage of primes, then there exists a non-trivial morphism $A_1\to A_2$ over $\bar K$.
+Along the way, we give an upper bound for the number of components of a reductive subgroup of $\GL_n$ whose intersection with the union of $\Q$-rational conjugacy classes of $\GL_n$ is Zariski-dense.
+This can be regarded as a generalization of the Minkowski-Schur theorem on faithful representations of finite groups with rational characters.